 The History and Philosophy of Science Working Group is organized with the Greater Philadelphia Philosophy Consortium.
 The group meets monthly to discuss a colleague’s work in progress or to discuss readings that are of particular interest to participants.
 Meetings are usually held at the Center from 6:15 to 7:45 on second Wednesdays.

 If you would like to join this working group please contact or .

-Note Special Day Steve Kimbrough of UPenn will introduce selections from Erkenntnis (2011) v75, “What (Good) is Historical Epistemology?”
+- Philip Honenberger will introduce a final set of selections from Erkenntnis (2011) v75, “What (Good) is Historical Epistemology?”